anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 1. Sign in to the google cloud console by navigating to <https://cloud.google.com/> and selecting **“Sign in”**.
 1. Navigate to <https://console.cloud.google.com/billing> (or select “Billing” from the top left navigation menu).
 1. Select your lab from the **“Select an organization”** dropdown.
-1. On the right-hand side of the page select **“ADD MEMBER”**
+1. On the right-hand side of the page, select **“ADD MEMBER”**
 1. On the following screen:
    1. Add the lab member’s GoogleID (email address)  in the **“New members”** form field.
    1. Under **“Select a Role”** select **“Billing”** and then **Billing Account User”**
    1. Select **“MANAGE ROLES”**

-The lab manager should now be able to see the linked Google Billing Account when they attempt to create a Terra Billing Project in Terra.
+The lab manager should now see the linked Google Billing Account when they attempt to create a Terra Billing Project in Terra.

 ### 6 - Create a Terra Billing Project for each Data Analyst

 _Lab Manager_

-To enable tracking of cloud costs for each individual _Data Analyst_, create each _Data Analyst_ their own Terra Billing Project.
+To enable tracking of cloud costs for each _Data Analyst_, create each _Data Analyst_ their own Terra Billing Project.
 Name the Terra Billing Project so that you can identify the Data Analyst by the Terra Billing Project name.

-> If you require finer-grained reporting and monitoring you may wish to create a Terra Billing Project for each Data Analyst’s workspace in the case they have multiple workspaces.
+> If you require finer-grained reporting and monitoring, you may wish to create a Terra Billing Project for each Data Analyst’s workspace if they have multiple workspaces.

 **To create a Terra Billing Project:**

 1. Navigate to <https://anvil.terra.bio/#billing>
-1. If prompted select **“Sign in with Google”**.
+1. If prompted, select **“Sign in with Google”**.
 1. Select **“CREATE”**  in the top left.
 1. Enter a unique name for the Terra Billing Project that will help you identify the Data Analyst.
 1. Select a Google Billing Account to link to the Terra Billing Project.
 1. Select **“CREATE BILLING PROJECT”**.

->Note: During this step, if you can not see the desired Google Billing Account as an option for creating the Terra Billing Project, make sure the desired Google Billing Account is linked to Terra and you have been added as a _Billing Account User_ to the desired Google Billing Account.
+>Note: During this step, if you can not see the desired Google Billing Account as an option for creating the Terra Billing Project, make sure the desired Google Billing Account is linked to Terra, and you have been added as a _Billing Account User_ to the desired Google Billing Account.

 Once the Terra Billing Project has been created, _Lab Managers_ can see the new Terra Billing Project as an option when creating or cloning a workspace.